 When to Use Concur for Non-Employee Reimbursement

-Use the Concur Travel & Expense System for most travel and other reimbursements to non-employees.
+Use the Concur Travel & Expense System for most travel/other reimbursements and refunds to non-employees.
 There are two conditions for submitting non-employee reimbursement requests in Concur:

 - Reimbursement must not be related to a Scope of Work (SOW) for an independent contractor.
 To reimburse independent contractors, use the payment mechanism in CU Marketplace (Payment Voucher, Purchase Order) associated with the SOW.